-Christopher Hughes, Membership Secretary
+Christopher Hughes - Membership Secretary

-Hilary Marshall, committee member
+Hilary Marshall - committee member

 Sue Smallshire – Committee Member